Constraining FRB Microstructure with Polarised Shot Noise: DISCUSSION

 \section{DISCUSSION}

-In order to mimic the properties of FRB~20191001A (Figure~\ref{fig:191001}), we adopt a ``single-component'' envelope (Table~2 of \citealt{2025arXiv250517497S}), implying an intrinsic FWHM $W_0 \sim 0.5$\,ms given the measured scattering timescale $\tau_{\rm 1\,GHz}=1.78$\,ms. For an illustrative choice of $N=100$ microshots with intrinsic linear polarisation fraction $\Pi_{L,0}=0.95$ arriving within $W_0$, matching the observed linear polarisation fraction requires $\sigma_\psi \sim 30^\circ$ (Figure~\ref{fig:LV}\subref{fig:Lfrac-95}).
-As demonstrated in Figures~\ref{fig:FRB_191001_compare} and \ref{fig:PA-combined-3x2}, superposition of microshots with differing intrinsic PAs naturally produces a time-variable PA profile, while scattering preferentially suppresses this variability on the trailing edge, broadly consistent with observations \citep{2025arXiv250517497S}.
+Here, we first show that \texttt{FIRES} qualitatively reproduces FRB behaviour, then proceed to quantitatively constrain the allowed parameter space.
+In order to visually reproduce the properties of FRB~20191001A (Figure~\ref{fig:191001}), we adopt a ``single-component'' envelope (Table~2 of \citealt{2025arXiv250517497S}), implying an intrinsic FWHM $W_0 \sim 0.5$\,ms given the measured scattering timescale $\tau_{\rm 1\,GHz}=1.78$\,ms. As an illustrative example within the PSN model, we choose $N=100$ microshots with intrinsic linear polarisation fraction $\Pi_{L,0}=0.99$ arriving within $W_0$, for which matching the observed linear polarisation fraction requires $\sigma_\psi \sim 30^\circ$ (Figure~\ref{fig:LV}\subref{fig:Lfrac-99}).
+In this example, superposition of microshots with differing intrinsic PAs produces a time-variable PA profile, while scattering preferentially suppresses this variability on the trailing edge, broadly consistent with observations \citep{2025arXiv250517497S}.
+While more rigorous statistical comparisons against the full HTR CRAFT sample remain for future work, the quantitative constraints below demonstrate the viability of the PSN framework.